Ihavetriediamsure/Hetzner_DNS_Zone_Tool/REQUIRED_FILES.md

 1. **Never lose `.encryption_key`** — encrypted data becomes unrecoverable
 2. **`auth.yaml`** contains password hashes and must be protected
 3. **`config.yaml`** contains encrypted API tokens and must be protected
+4. **`.peer_sync_x25519_key`** contains the encrypted private key for peer-sync and must be protected
+5. **API tokens are NOT synchronized** — each peer must have its own API tokens configured manually
+6. **Public keys can be shared** — X25519 public keys (stored in `config.yaml`) can be safely shared between peers
-4. All files should be readable/writable by the owner only (`600`)
+7. All files should be readable/writable by the owner only (`600`)
-5. For Docker deployments, ensure the `/config` volume is accessible only by the container
+8. For Docker deployments, ensure the `/config` volume is accessible only by the container